-The SciLifeLab Data Repository, powered by Figshare, is a repository for publishing any kind of research-related data, e.g. documents, figures, or presentations.
+The SciLifeLab Data Repository is powered by Figshare.
+It is supported by SciLifeLab and the Knut and Alice Wallenberg foundation through the Data-Driven Life Science (DDLS) program, and also by the Swedish Foundation for Strategic Research (SSF).
+It is a repository for publishing any kind of research-related data, e.g. documents, figures, or presentations.
 Figshare is an open data repository used by researchers in numerous disciplines.
-Through an agreement with Figshare, SciLifeLab offers researchers and facilities the opportunity to upload and publish their research data through a dedicated portal.
-Figshare is financed by Digital Science, a firm based in the UK.
+Through an agreement with Figshare, SciLifeLab offers researchers and units the opportunity to upload and publish their research data through a dedicated portal.

 Getting an account

 Starting March 2 2021, if you are employed at a Swedish university you can use the SWAMID authentication process to login in to the SciLifeLab Data Repository and an account will be created for you.
 Note, also existing accounts will be using SWAMID authentication from March 2, 2021.